Skip to main content

 Who handles septic permits in Collin County?

-Collin County Development Services handles septic permits for unincorporated areas and non-designated cities, with fees of $310-$335 for residential systems.
+Collin County Development Services handles OSSF permits for unincorporated areas and cities that haven't been designated as authorized agents.
 You apply through the Collin County Citizen Self-Service Portal.
 For new installations, you'll need a site evaluation by a licensed evaluator, then submit your design for review.
-Per TCEQ rules, the county must approve or deny within 30 days.
+Permit fees run $310-$335 for residential systems.
 The county requires a 2-year initial maintenance contract for aerobic systems, with inspections at least three times per year.

 Does living near Lake Lavon affect my septic requirements?